Get ready for OSAP

 Need help paying for college or university education?
-Find out about changes to OSAP and how to apply for the 2017-18 school year.
+Find out about changes to OSAP and how to apply.

 Your child may benefit from financial assistance for postsecondary education from the Ontario Student Assistance Program (OSAP).
 As part of the most significant reform of student assistance in North America, the government of Ontario is removing the financial barriers of attending college or university.